-We have appointed a wellbeing counsellor take the lead on promoting the educational achievement of any vulnerable children.
+We have appointed an appropriately trained teacher, [insert name/role], to take the lead on promoting the educational achievement of looked-after and previously looked-after children.

-As part of their role, they will:

-Work closely with the DSL to ensure that any safeguarding concerns regarding children are quickly and effectively responded to a.
+As part of their role, they will: - Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to a.
 Complaints against staff.

-12. Complaints and concerns about school safeguarding policies ь.
+12. Complaints and concerns about school safeguarding policies b.
 Whistleblowing.